alessandrobigiotti/micro-credentials-smart-contracts/README.md

 ```
 If the installation ends correctly, it is possible to deploy the smart contracts under the contracts folder by executing the *compileDeployContracts.sh* under the scripts folder.

 The configuration of the Hyperleder Besu and Hypereldger Fabric goes beyond the purpose of this repository.
-The reader intended to deploy and test the smart contracts on different platforms can follow the approprite guide [Hyperledger Besu](https://github.com/hyperledger/besu), and [Hyperledger Fabric](https://github.com/hyperledger-archives/fabric-chaincode-evm) for [evm contracts deployment](https://archive.trufflesuite.com/docs/truffle/how-to/distributed-ledger-support/hyperledger-evm/).
+The reader intended to deploy and test the smart contracts on different platforms can follow the approprite guides: [Hyperledger Besu](https://github.com/hyperledger/besu) and [Hyperledger Fabric](https://github.com/hyperledger-archives/fabric-chaincode-evm).

 ***NOTICE***: If you want to deploy and tests the smart contracts on [Remix](https://remix.ethereum.org) you can create a folder containing all the smart contracts under the contracts folder of this repository.
 The only smart contract you need to deploy is the *ELearningPlatform.sol* smart contract.
 Maybe you need to force the deploy as the *ELearningPlatform.sol* bytecode exceeds the maximum dimension allowed by Ethereum public blockchain.